ikigai-kevin-k/studio-sdp-mirror/docs/guides/mqtt-system.md

 # MQTT System Guide

-This guide explains the unified MQTT system used in the Studio SDP System.
+This guide explains the unified MQTT system used in the Studio SDP Roulette System.

 ## Overview